FreedomIntelligence/PlatoLM/README.md

 We propose a new paradigm for training a user simulator.

-After applying this paradigm to ShareGPT and LLaMA-7B, a novel user simulator, `UserGPT`, emerged.
-Through iterative interactions between UserGPT and gpt-3.5-turbo, a multi-round conversation dataset named `RealChat` was generated.
-Leveraging this dataset for fine-tuning LLAMA-7B-2 resulted in the `ReaLM` model, which exhibits superior performance compared to LLaMA-2-7B-chat and Vicuna in MT-Bench.
-Impressively, this improvement was achieved using a modest 50.7K samples.
+After applying this paradigm to ShareGPT and LLaMA-7B, a novel user simulator, `Socratic`, emerged.
+Through iterative interactions between Socratic and gpt-3.5-turbo, a multi-round conversation dataset named `SocraticChat` was generated.
+Leveraging this dataset for fine-tuning LLAMA-7B-2 resulted in the `PlatoLM` model, which exhibits superior performance compared to LLaMA-2-7B-chat and Vicuna in MT-Bench and Alpaca-Eval.
+Impressively, this improvement was achieved using only 50.7K samples.

 <img src="https://github.com/FreedomIntelligence/ReaLM/assets/73695787/808bcc05-dcae-4fa4-a11e-2c5496ae79b3" alt="performance" width="50%" height="50%">